Kathleen Kinmont: Other professional activities

 Kinmont became involved in a variety of projects as a writer, director and director of photography.
 She also had a photography business in 2013 in the Los Angeles area, and has released a yoga video called "Kathleen Kinmont's Restorative Core Yoga".

 Personal life

 In 1989, Kinmont married Lorenzo Lamas, star of Renegade, with whom she had been friends for 11 years.
 They divorced in 1993.
 Lamas had portrayed the son of Kinmont's mother Abby Dalton on TV's Falcon Crest.
+She announced on her Instagram account that she married her long time boyfriend Doug Miller on March 25, 2026.